Math for Sprinters - Step Frequency and Stride Length

 In this section, we will zoom out to view what it looks like in these races:

-The top boys high school runners in the U.S.A.
+Some of the boys high school runners in San Diego, CA

 Results of NCAA Division 3 Championships, Men's 100m Final

 Full race results here 2018 NCAA Division 1 Championships Men's 100m Final

 Bronco Invitational Results, March 9, 2019 (San Diego High School Boys)

 Zooming a little further out to the distribution of top 100m dash times, of all time, the 10.09 mark has been beaten 3,160 times as of August 2018.